DedLad/git-strap/README.md

 12. When working on the project next time use ``git pull`` to make sure you have the latest copy of the repo, incase others worked on it.

 NOTE :
-1. Skip step 1 and instead use ``git clone git@github.com:username/project.git``,if you are working on pre-existing Github repo to download a copy of the project on to your computer.
+1. you might have to fork, if you are working on pre-existing project from github.

-2. you might have to fork, if you are working on pre-existing project from github.
+2. Skip step 1 and instead use ``git clone git@github.com:username/project.git``,if you are working on pre-existing Github repo that you just forked to download a copy of the project on to your computer.

 3. you can fork a repo by going to github repo link, clicking the ``fork`` button on top right of the page, this creates the fork/copy of the repo onto your account, then follow the said steps with this new forked repo from your account.